almas-kai/Design-Patterns/Structural Patterns/Proxy/ProxyDescription.md

 ## Additional considerations

 It is not necessary, but it is a good thing to define an interface, so both a proxy and an original class have the same members, thus the proxy can disguise itself as an original object.
 You also could use inheritance.

+Proxies should be lightweight and transparent.
+Delegate heavy work to the underlying object.

+In JS consider using built-in type [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).